bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 There's still a lot more to be done here: integrating the focus system with a [gamepad-driven UI controls](https://github.com/bevyengine/rfcs/pull/41) solution, cleaning up the data model to [make sure "accessible by default" is a reality](https://github.com/bevyengine/bevy/issues/7862)), and adding support for remaining features in AccessKit.

-Special thanks to `@mcwcampbell`, the lead author of AccessKit, for reviewing our integration and working with us to reduce the number of dependencies upstream, substantially improving both compile times and final executable size.
+Special thanks to `@mcwcampbell`, the lead author of AccessKit, for reviewing our integration and working with us to reduce the number of dependencies upstream, [substantially improving both compile times and final executable size](https://github.com/bevyengine/bevy/pull/6874#issuecomment-1440978453).
+This is [still a serious challenge on Linux](https://github.com/bevyengine/bevy/pull/6874#issuecomment-1432144117), and so the `accesskit_unix` feature flag is [disabled by default for now](https://github.com/bevyengine/bevy/pull/6874#issuecomment-1433896811).

 ## What's Next?